AnthonyLzq/TypeScriptProjectGenerator/readme.md

   - `Will this project be deployed with Heroku? [y/n]:`, yes or no question, only **y** or **n** is accepted.
 This is not case sensitive.
   - ` Would you like to implement a express server with mongoose? [y/n]:`, yes or no question, only **y** or **n** is accepted.
 This is not case sensitive.

+## What is new?

+Please check the [`changelog.md`](https://github.com/AnthonyLzq/typescript-project-generator/blob/master/changelog.md) file.

 ## With `express` or without it?

 ### Without `express`